blackhawk-2003/Sweet-Shop-Management-System/readme.md

 - [ ] Pagination for large inventories
 - [ ] Docker containerization
 - [ ] CI/CD pipeline setup
-- [ ] Deployment to cloud platforms (Vercel/Netlify for frontend, Railway/Heroku for backend)
+- ✅ **Deployment to cloud platforms** - Frontend on Vercel, Backend on Render

 ---